finos/rune-dsl/documentation/documentation.rst

 * a plain-text description (optional)
 * a boolean logic statement that applies to the the type's attributes

-The language features that are available in the Rosetta DSL to express validation conditions emulate the typical boolean logic available in other coding languages:
+The language features that are available in the Rosetta DSL to express validation conditions emulate the basic boolean logic available in usual programming languages:

 * conditional statements: ``if``, ``then``, ``else``
 * boolean statements: ``and``, ``or``